2022 Regional Training

 CMO Credit Hours: This session is approved for four (4) credit hours in the Basic, Advanced and Emeritus Programs.
 Three sessions meet elective core curriculum requirements.
 Credit hours are not awarded for duplicate training in the core curriculum.
 Only municipal elected officials receive credit hours in the CMO Program.

 Earning the professional designation of Certified Municipal Official prepares elected officials to serve their citizens and help create better communities.
 This designation requires 10 credit hours of required and elective coursework (Core Curriculum) and 30 additional credit hours by attending League events approved for CMO credit hours.
 Strengthen Your Core: Fundamentals of Municipal Government qualifies as four (4) elective core curriculum hours.
 Additionally, the League recognizes, commends and awards municipalities where the mayor and all councilmembers are Certified Municipal Officials thereby distinguishing the municipality as a Certified Municipality.
 This designation represents the mayor and all councilmembers have completed a minimum of 40 credit hours of formal training on municipal government conducted or endorsed by the Alabama League of Municipalities.

 2022 CMO Training Calendar

-Fall: Municiple Leadership Institute / CMO Graduation / Economic Development Academy Graduation
+Fall: Municipal Leadership Institute / CMO Graduation / Economic Development Academy Graduation

 Registration is limited.
-Any municipal official or employee may register for these events, but only elected officials will be awarded credit hours in the Certified Municipal Official Program. *CMO credit hours awarded for in-person attendance.
+Any municipal official or employee may register for these events, but only elected officials will be awarded credit hours in the Certified Municipal Official Program. *CMO credit hours not available for virtual conferences.